 Most people imagine retirement as a bittersweet, voluntary entry into elderly age, hobbies, and relaxation.
-Almost, just as it is depicted in TV, movies, and popular culture.
-If anything, retirement can be a stress inducing and difficult life transition.
-It can be difficult for retirees to suddenly switch from decades of working to a full-stop into doing a lot of nothing.
+However, retirement in the real world has no resemblance to the way it is depicted in TV, movies, and popular culture.
+If anything, retirement can be a stress-inducing and difficult life transition.
+It can be difficult for retirees to suddenly switch from decades of working in a life-affirming career to a full-stop and begin doing a lot of nothing.
 It’s worse for people facing the aftermath of forced retirement, which is something I recently watched my uncle go through.

 Estimate Your Current Savings

 My uncle took it hard when he was forced to retire.

 I told my uncle to take a hard look at his savings.
 It’s important to know how much money is available on hand until things get better.

 Reentering the workforce at retirement age is not easy.
 It is essential to know what kind of financial buffer one has before trying to find work.

 Retirees may have to acquire new skills and training to get new work.